-Gemini House is a prototype low-energy retrofit project housed on the University of Toronto campus.
+Gemini House is a prototype low-energy retrofit project housed on the University of Toronto campus, led by ERA Architects.
 The project explores new approaches to low-energy rehabilitation with the added complexity of being executed within an 1880s Second Empire-style masonry home.

 The project achieves a high-performance envelope and low intensity mechanical systems based on Passive House principles.
 The retrofit program thermally isolates the building into two zones: “core” and “periphery.”
 The core space comprises rooms expected to be in daily use (kitchen, living room, bedroom, and bathroom), and is therefore heated on a daily basis in cooler months.
 The periphery spaces (formal dining room, guest bedroom, basement) are kept at a minimal level of heat, but can be warmed on demand.
 By building this box within a box, energy use was reduced by over 90 per cent.